MLouedec/morgan_phd_ddboat/src/ddboat_drivers/README.md

 mag_corrected = A * (mag - b)

 # the client_scripts folder contains the scripts to run on ground pc to communicate with the boat

+# TODO
+implement the line following control on the mission update the scout script / set_date implement series of instruction (the mode can change...) create an auto home script